 Diminished 7th chords have a dramatic, “villainous” sound.
 While they may sound jarring on their own, appropriately used diminished 7th chords can add a powerful emotional punch to songs.

 You can think of diminished 7th chords as a stack of minor 3rds.
 We double-flat the seventh, which makes the top note in Cdim7 equivalent to A. Learn more about diminished chords here.
+Here is the Cdim7 in root position:

 In genres like jazz, you may find funny-looking chords like C9 or even Cmaj13!
 These are called chord extensions.
 Chord extensions refer to chords that have notes beyond the octave.